Bigmanmaj/Comparison-of-Machine-Learning-Algorithms/diary.md

 **Dates:** 24 Oct – 7 Nov
 **Activities:**
 - Decided to use Iris dataset for initial testing and implementation
+- Decided to add catch2 for testing since ctest only tests outputs of exe files

 **Challenges**
-- May be issues with non numeric values in dataset (species)
+- May be issues with non numeric values in dataset (species in iris.csv)

 **Resolution**
 - Using python to clean dataset (will also be helpful for future use of real world dataset)

+**Next Week Goals:**
+- Make abstract class for implemented models